-If a doorstep caller is at your home now, or you have recently been contacted by one, call the Citizens Advice Consumer Service on Freephone 0808 223 1133 or report it to us online.Report a doorstep caller to Trading Standards (external link)
+If you have recently been a victim of a doorstep caller, contact the Citizens Advice Consumer Service on Freephone 0808 223 1133 or report it to us online.Report a doorstep caller to Trading Standards (external link)

 What are doorstep callers?